digideskio/myJblog/contents/drafts/English_todo.md

 a consideration or amount that diminishes or balances the effect of a contray one.

 *****the amount or distance by which something is out of line. (在程式文件看到意思都是這)

-## conversion

-conversions

-n. 轉變, 換位

-the act or an instance of converting or the process of being converted.

-> the conversion of food into body tissues.

-the act of scoring an extra point or points after having scored a touchdown.

-> if this monotonous mess doesn't end after two overtimes, teams are forced to go for two points on touchdown conversions.

-(in the context of online marketing) the propotion of people viewing an advertisement and going on to buy the product, click on a link, etc..

-> You'll see better conversion rates for your local advertising if you include yout physical address on your website.